KarinOldbring/rock-paper-scissors/README.md

 The Rock, Paper, Scissors game was inspired by (https://www.youtube.com/watch?v=1yS-JV4fWqY) and (https://www.youtube.com/watch?v=RwFeg0cEZvQ).
 Whilst I've tried to deviate as much as possible, and added additional features and functions, there may be som similarities in the code.

 ### Thanks
+* I would like to thank my mentor [Richard Wells](https://github.com/D0nni387) who's invaluable support and guidance took me through this project, and really made me enjoy it despite tight schedule!